I happened across Steve Orr's website which pointed me to several useful MSDN articles.

 d) Three+ letter acronyms are treated like words (first letter only upper case)

-a) Avoid too many or too deep namespaces
+a) Avoid too many or too deep namespaces4) Static Classes:*2

 b) Separate advanced namespaces from common namespace by suffixing with "xxx.Advanced"

-a) Use static classes sparingly, they are not a miscellaneous bucket
+a) Use static classes sparingly, they are not a miscellaneous bucket5) Property Design

 a) Always place out parameters to the right after byval and ref parms...even if inconsistent overloading order